Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. On the Review and finish review the information and click **submit**.

-### Task 3 : Updating Endpoint settings
+### Task 3: Updating Endpoint settings

-In this task you'll configure Browser and domain restrictions to sensitive data
+In this task, you'll configure Browser and domain restrictions to sensitive data

 1. Navigate to the Policies page and choose the Settings icon located in the top-right corner of the page.